kissato70/responsive-view-handler/README.md

 <br>

+## Future version enhancement plans:
+- Multi-step triggering (gives you several steps of screen resize events)
+- Screen turning triggering (fires an event at a certain angle)
 ## Support the project >>> [Donation](https://bit.ly/kissato70_paypal_donate)
 _Please support the further releases, if you like this class! **Thank you!**_
 <br/>